Heun Functions and Some of Their Applications in Physics: Introduction

 \section{Introduction}

 Most of the theoretical physics known today is described by using a small number of differential equations.
-If we study only linear systems, different forms of the hypergeometric or the confluent hypergeometric equations often suffice to describe this problem.
-These equations have power series solutions with simple relations between consecutive coefficients and can be generally represented in terms of simple integral transforms.
-If the problem is nonlinear, one often uses one form of the Painlev\'{e} equation.
+If we study only linear systems, different forms of the hypergeometric or the confluent hypergeometric equations often suffice to describe the system studied.
+These equations have power series solutions with simple relations between consecutive coefficients and/ or can be represented in terms of simple integral transforms.
+If the problem is described in terms of nonlinear differential equations, then one often uses one form of the Painlev\'{e} equations.

+There are important examples, however, where one has to use higher order equations.
+Such an equation was proposed by Karl Heun in 1889 \cite {Heun}.
+This equation and its confluent forms becomes indispensable in general relativity if one studies exact solutions of wave equations in the background of certain metrics.
+A well known example is the Kerr metric \cite {Kerr}.
+Although it is possible to solve the wave equations in the background of some metrics in terms of hypergeometric functions or its confluent forms, this is not possible for the much studied Kerr metric.
+If we also study even the trivially extended forms of some metrics by adding a flat dimension to the existing metric, we may have to solve the Heun equation to obtain the exact solution.

+Here we will find introduce the Heun equation and its confluent forms and mention some of the properties of the Heun equation.
+Then we will give some examples in physics, mainly in gravitational physics, where one can find many recent papers.
+This part is meant to be a survey of the work done in the field of \emph{General Relativity and Quantum Gravity} concentrating in the last decades.
+In another section we will give an example where the Heun equation emerges from a trivial extension of a wave equation in the background of the Eguchi-Hanson instanton metric \cite {Eguchi}.
+We will end with some concluding remarks.